HerbCaudill/crdx/README.md

 console.log(state.value) // 2
 ```

-#### The signature chain
+#### The hash graph

-A signature chain is an acyclic directed graph of links.
+A hash graph is an acyclic directed graph of links.
 Each link

 - is **cryptographically signed** by the author; and
 - includes a **hash of the parent link**.